xyzmaps/xyz-documentation/docs/api/walkthrough/schemavalidation.md

         {
             "id": "schema-validator",
             "params": {
-                 "schemaUrl": "<Location of schema in the Data Hub managed S3 bucket>" }
+                 "schemaUrl": "<Location of schema in the XYZ Maps managed S3 bucket>" }
         }
     ]